MikaelKalajdzic/watersim/README.md

-# ThreeBoilerplate
+# Water simulation

-This is the boilerplate that I'm using for my Three.js tutorials.
+This is a project in our computer graphics class.

-Wanna use it? okay then just follow these simple steps:
+To use this project :

 1. Clone the repository;
 2. Open the folder in Visual Studio Code;